drug-design/course/docs/chapters/3d-qsar.md

 *[Contour Map]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.
 *[Contour Maps]: The 2D or 3D visualization of points that have the same value of a particular property and are connected together.

-The CoMFA maps help understand the SAR, give an idea of the nature and the regions where interactions with the receptor are critical, and also to exploit them for designing new molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/comfa-contour-maps-vs-mif-contour-maps-84b896a5'><i class='fa fa-play' aria-hidden='true'></i></button>The CoMFA maps help understand the SAR, give an idea of the nature and the regions where interactions with the receptor are critical, and also to exploit them for designing new molecules.
 These maps have high informational content, contrary to MIF iso-potential maps that only visualize  a molecular property, with no relationship whatsoever with the biological effects.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.